kleph/dcos-docs/1.11/storage/persistent-volume.md

 ## Disk consumption

-As of Mesos 0.28, destroying a persistent volume will not cleanup or destroy data.
-Mesos will delete metadata about the volume in question, but the data will remain on disk.
+As of Mesos 0.28, destroying a persistent volume does not cleanup or destroy data.
+Mesos deletes metadata about the volume in question, but the data remains on disk.
 To prevent disk consumption, you should manually remove data when you no longer need it.

 <a name="non-unique-roles"></a>
-## Non-unique Roles
+## Non-unique roles

 Both static and dynamic reservations in Mesos are bound to roles, not to frameworks or framework instances.
-Marathon will add labels to claim that resources have been reserved for a combination of `frameworkId` and `taskId`, as noted above.
+Marathon adds labels to claim that resources have been reserved for a combination of `frameworkId` and `taskId`, as noted above.
 However, these labels do not protect from misuse by other frameworks or old Marathon instances (prior to 1.0).
 Every Mesos framework that registers for a given role will eventually receive offers containing resources that have been reserved for that role.

 However, if another framework does not respect the presence of labels and the semantics as intended and uses them, Marathon is unable to reclaim these resources for the initial purpose.
 We recommend never using the same role for different frameworks if one of them uses dynamic reservations.
 Marathon instances in HA mode do not need to have unique roles, though, because they use the same role by design.

-### The Mesos Sandbox
+### The Mesos sandbox

 The temporary Mesos sandbox is still the target for the `stdout` and `stderr` logs.
 To view these logs, go to the Marathon pane of the DC/OS GUI.

 # Examples

-## Running stateful PostgreSQL on Marathon
+## Run stateful PostgreSQL on Marathon

 A model app definition for PostgreSQL on Marathon would look like this.
-Note that we set the postgres data folder to `pgdata` which is relative to the Mesos sandbox (as contained in the `$MESOS_SANDBOX` variable).
-This enables us to set up a persistent volume with a containerPath of `pgdata`.
+Note that we set the PostgreSQL data folder to `pgdata`, which is relative to the Mesos sandbox (as contained in the `$MESOS_SANDBOX` variable).
+This enables us to set up a persistent volume with a `containerPath` of `pgdata`.
 This path is is not nested and relative to the sandbox as required:

 ```json
 {